 Directions for Success in This Course

-MyEducator Graduate Prep courses are designed to help current and prospective MBA students gain the prerequisite knowledge and course credit to become competitive applicants for and students in MBA programs.
+MyEducator MBA Prep courses are designed to help current and prospective MBA students gain the prerequisite knowledge and course credit to become competitive applicants for and students in MBA programs.
 By working through the material in MBA Prep: Finance, you will learn the essential finance principles that will help you become successful in business school and in the business world.
 Follow the guidelines below to make the best use of the learning materials in this course.

 Take the Pre-Test